Fiston-pro/AWS-summary/README.md

 Amazon rekognition automate image and video analysis

-Amazon transcribe is an ML tool to turn speech to text
+Amazon transcribe is an ML tool to turn speech to text.

 Amazon Polly is an ML tool to turn text to speech